Travel Tips for Hassle Free Airport Transit and Travels

 Air Travel Tips + Preparing for International Travel

 Preparation is the best antidote to dreading travel.
-Before you go, you’ll want to evaluate the current safety situation at your destination.
+Before you go, evaluate the current safety situation at your destination.
 The State Department alerts U.S. citizens to possible risks of travel on their website, and it’s worth a look.

 Make sure your paperwork is in order and, if you’ve paid a deposit or non-refundable fee, that you understand the terms.
 Travel insurance is essential in our book; every family should look into purchasing a policy.
-Safeguarding your home is another essential; there are many security systems that you can monitor from a distance with a cellphone, and it doesn’t hurt to ask the neighbors to keep their eyes open in your absence.
+Safeguarding your home is another essential; there are many security systems that you can monitor from a distance with a cellphone.
+Ask neighbors to keep their eyes open in your absence.

-The official site, Travel.State.Gov, is a great clearing house for advice on what to do before departure and what resources are available at your new destination.
+The official site, Travel.State.Gov, is a great clearing house for resources at your new destination.
 The British agency U.K. Government Travel Abroad Tips is another helpful resource packed with common sense safety tips.

-5 Customs And Border Crossing Air Travel Tips
+Customs And Border Crossing Air & Land Travel Tips

-4. – During any travel season, international border crossers should expect a thorough inspection when entering the U.S. from Canada or Mexico.
-CBP officers have the authority to conduct enforcement examinations without a warrant, ranging from a single luggage examination up to and possibly including a personal search.
+International border crossers should expect a thorough inspection when entering the U.S. from Canada or Mexico.
+CBP officers have the authority to conduct enforcement examinations without a warrant.

 Airport terminal at Charlotte, North Carolina

-During the busy summer season, travel insured against bad weather which can cause flight delays and missed connections on any route.
+During the busy holidays, expect flight delays and missed connections on any route.
 Photo c.
 Ron Bozman

-The Transportation Security Administration (TSA), which has experienced staff shortages, urges travelers to plan ahead.
 Arrive early to cope with lengthier security checkpoints and holiday crowds, whether flying domestically or internationally.
+The Transportation Security Administration (TSA) urges travelers to plan ahead.

-6. – Existing procedures like storing liquids and gels in 3-ounce bottles in a zip-loc bag, and removing jackets, shoes and laptops for screening remain in place in most airports.
-We just had a 6 oz. container of cream cheese confiscated because “spreadables” are no longer allowed.
+The hand luggage inspection process seems, in our frustrated experience, to be dependent on the officer in charge.
+Existing procedures like storing liquids and gels in 3-ounce bottles in a zip-loc bag, and removing jackets, shoes and laptops for screening remain in place at soome airports.
+We had a 6 oz. container of cream cheese confiscated because “spreadables” are no longer allowed.
+(Although cream cheese on your bagel is no problem.)

-9. – For boarding documents, only children over age 18 need to have a government-issued Photo ID, but if your kids are traveling alone as Unaccompanied Minors, make sure they have some ID that matches the name on their boarding pass.
+For boarding documents, only children over age 18 need to have a government-issued Photo ID.
+Use our air travel tips page about kids traveling alone as Unaccompanied Minors and make sure they have some ID that matches the name on their boarding pass.

-Best Tip: Don’t Rush.
-Arrive Early & Be Prepared to Wait
+Best Air Travel Tip: Don’t Rush.
+Be Calm About The Wait

 Air travelers have to arrive earlier than in the past for their flight.
 Two hours for domestic flights and three hours before international flights is the latest standard.
-Be sure to check the airline’s website for suggested check-in times and do any advance work, such as checking in online, at home.
+(Our kids never do this, they breeze in 30 minutes before the “Gate Closes” time and have never missed a flight.
+Go figure.)

-With the inevitable longer waits, you may want to consider purchasing temporary airport lounge passes, available through credit card companies or sites such as LoungePass.
-Free snacks, WiFi and maybe a Chardonnay can make the wait more pleasant.
+The inevitable longer waits makes an airport lounge irresistable.
+Buy passes through credit card companies or sites such as LoungePass.
+Free snacks, WiFi and maybe a Chardonnay definitely make the wait more pleasant.

 After all, getting there should be as much fun as being there.